 o Reasons why corporations should NOT have the constitutional rights of human beings

 Manatee Fellowship (Bradenton), Venice, Gainesville, Tarpon Springs, Palm Beach, Nature Coast (Citrus Springs), Pensacola, UU Fellowship of South Florida (Hollywood), Clearwater, St. Augustine, Ft.
-Lauderdale, Miami, River of Grass (Davie), UU Church in the Pines (Weeki Wachee), UUs of Bay County (Panama City), UU Fellowship of Marion County (Summerfield), Sarasota, Tallahassee, Buckman Bridge UU Church (Jacksonville), the UU Church of St. Petersburg, the UU Society of the Daytona Beach Area (Ormond Beach) and the UU Church of Brevard (W. Melbourne).
+Lauderdale, Miami, River of Grass (Davie), UU Church in the Pines (Weeki Wachee), UUs of Bay County (Panama City), UU Fellowship of Marion County (Summerfield), Sarasota, Tallahassee, Buckman Bridge UU Church (Jacksonville), the UU Church of St. Petersburg, the UU Society of the Daytona Beach Area (Ormond Beach), the UU Church of Brevard (W. Melbourne), and the UU Fellowship of Vero Beach.

 Others are encouraged to do so!